 Damage: Sturdily built homes could sustain serious damage and lose a significant part of the roof structure and exterior wall.

 Needless to say, most of the trees will probably fall and may cause the area to be isolated.

 A power blackout will occur and may last for months.
 It will take months before the area becomes habitable.

 Damage: Many framed homes will get destroyed.
 Residential areas will be completely cut off due to uprooted trees and power poles.

 There will certainly be a power outage which may last several weeks or even months.
 The entire area may remain inhabitable for months.

-In Conclusion, giving names to hurricane and storms may seem silly, but ultimately they help a lot to create awareness among the people.
+Giving names to hurricanes and storms may seem silly, but ultimately, they help create awareness among the people.